Sacramento Traumatic Brain Injury Lawyer

 A traumatic brain injury can only be properly evaluated with the input of experienced medical personnel including neuropsychologists, neurologists, and neuroradiologists.

-The video below provides an overview of how traumatic brain injuries are treated.Brain Injury Lawyers in Sacramento
+The video below provides a brief overview of how a traumatic brain injury is treated.Brain Injury Lawyers in Sacramento

 For more information about traumatic brain injuries you may wish to visit these websites: